 - Bertha Barnwell Vielhauer Endowed Scholarship: ($12,000 total available) FAFSA

 - Dr. Theresa Phillips Vaughan Math Scholarship: ($2,100 total available)

 - Need based

 - A letter of reference is required for your application.
-It can be submitted directly by the reference writer via email to email@example.com or regular mail to the Scholarship Committee at the department address at the bottom of the page.
-For graduate students, this letter must be from your advisor addressing your research potential and progress in the program.
-For all other applicants, the letter should be from a math professor/teacher addressing your coursework and potential in mathematics.
+It can be submitted directly by the reference writer via email to firstname.lastname@example.org or regular mail to the Scholarship Committee at the department address at the bottom of the page.
+The letter should be from a math professor/teacher addressing your coursework and potential in mathematics.